ÖйúPÕ¾

 Downing Street between Lower Church Lane and Longbridge junction

-Also on 18 August, the lower section of Downing Street (between Longbridge junction and Lower Church Lane) will permanently open to two-way traffic.
+The lower section of Downing Street (between Longbridge junction and Lower Church Lane) is permanently open to two-way traffic.

 That means if you usually park in Waggon Yard car park you’ll be able to exit the car park by driving east along the bottom of Downing Street, through the Longbridge junction and travel to south Farnham without driving around the town centre.

-• Improvements to the bottom of Downing Street, which will allow two way traffic after the completion of phase four.
-It will mean cars will be able to access and exit Waggon Yard car park without needing to travel around the gyratory.
+Improvements to the bottom of Downing Street, which will allows two way traffic between Lower Church Lane and the Longbridge junction.
+It means cars can and exit Waggon Yard car park without needing to travel around the gyratory.

 Travelling around Farnham